 Prudential Life Assurance (Thailand) Public Company Limited, (the "Company"), is incorporated in Thailand and has its registered office at Mitrtown Office Tower, 10th and 29th - 31st Floors, 944 Rama 4 Road, Wangmai, Pathumwan, Bangkok.
-The Company has 1 branch (31 December 2020: 1 branch).
+The Company has 1 branch (31 December 2021: 1 branch).

-The immediate and ultimate parent companies during the financial year were Staple Limited (51.21% shareholding) which was incorporated in Thailand, and Prudential plc which was incorporated in the United Kingdom, respectively.
+The immediate and ultimate parent companies during the financial year were Staple Limited (51.21% shareholding) which was incorporated in Thailand, and Prudential plc which was incorporated in England and Wales, respectively.